xvik/gradle-mkdocs-plugin/src/doc/docs/guide/configuration.md

         versionTitle = '$docPath'
         // one or more alias folders to copy generated docs to (e.g. 'latest' or 'dev') versionAliases = []
+        // specify versions to hide in version switcher without removing actual version folders hideVersions = []
+        // when enabled it would automatically detect old bugfix versions and hide them
+        // (because documentation for bugfix versions usually the same)
+        // e.g. for versions 1.1.0, 1.1.1, 1.2.0, 1.2.0.1, 1.2.0.2
+        // it would hide 1.1.0 and 1.2.0.1
+        hideOldBugfixVersions = false
         // generate index.html' for root redirection to the last published version rootRedirect = true
         // allows changing root redirection to alias folder instead of exact version